josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 </CalloutPlusQuote>

+There are some people who just keep reading about all this and saying "but, but WP Engine…" and my dude, _it does not matter_.
+(It's always a dude.)
+We're past that point.
+We've all seen a sporting match where one player commits a minor foul, and it enrages an opposing player into a frenzy of flagrant violations that gets them tossed from the game.
+That's basically where we are; Matt's the second guy.
+Whatever he was reacting to: sure, it existed, and you can point to it all you want.
+But if that's all you're focused on, you're severely missing the point.

 Anyway, back to the timeline.
 (Note: I may have the chronology slightly mixed up here on a few of the points, but I don't think it should really matter.)

 ### The WordCamp US fallout and Matt's abuse of power

-At some point in this chaos (during his keynote at WCUS, or shortly after), Matt used his sway over every branch of power in the WordPress government to write a blog post called "[WP Engine is not WordPress](https://wordpress.org/news/2024/09/wp-engine/)," (which isn't something anybody seems to have been confused about, except of course Matt's mom).
+At some point in this chaos (during his keynote at WCUS, or shortly after), Matt used his control over every branch of power in the WordPress government to publish a post titled “[WP Engine is not WordPress](https://wordpress.org/news/2024/09/wp-engine/)” (which isn't something anybody seems to have been confused about, except of course Matt's mom).

 That post lambasts WP Engine for all of the already discussed reasons.
 It also, crucially, went up on WordPress.org, which on its own seems questionable.
 WordPress.org is ostensibly the website for the nonprofit foundation; it's supposed to exist to _prevent_ any one for-profit company from having too much power over the WordPress ecosystem.
 It's supposed to be agnostic.